You're not stuck.

 you stop honoring what you already know.

-This work helps you name the pattern,
+This work helps you recognize the pattern.

 So you stop defaulting to choices based on fear, guilt, habit,